-The complete policy can be found online at scit.org or a hard copy can be obtained by calling the Superintendent's Office.
+A paper copy can be obtained by calling the Superintendent's Office.

 Field Trips- Policy: IJOA

 Educational field trips by student groups that take place during a single school day must have the approval of the Building Principal and the Superintendent of Schools or his/her designee.
 Student safety shall be a primary concern.